msmenegol/LNC-Challege/README.md

 # LNC-Challenge
 Repo with the solution for the 2017 Linx-Nemu-Chaordic Data Science Challenge.

 The project was run on Python 3.5.2.
-It uses no external modules, with exception to **trainNN.py**, that uses numpy and TensorFlow.
+It uses no external modules, with the exception of **trainNN.py**, that uses numpy and TensorFlow.

 Files are not 100% clean.
 There are commented lines of code and methods are not optimized.
 Please ignore sloppiness.